stehrn/tradebook/SQL.md

 ```

 # Recap
-We've covered the domain model and sql schema for a simple trade application.
-If we wanted to extend this to pricing then more data would be required (an idea for a future article?).
+We've covered the domain model and sql schema for a simple trade application; if we wanted to extend this to pricing then more data would be required (an idea for a future article?).
 Some important factors such as fx conversion of monetary amounts and bi-temporal chaining to maintain trade history have also been discussed.

-Its worth mentioning one of the alternatives to a relational databases - noSQL.
-There's no schema as such, which can help with data and applications that are evolving; and its easy to scale horizontally - often run as a distributed cluster - at the cost of giving up the 'C' of ACID (Consistency) and relying instead on _eventual_ consistency.
-You'd have to think hard about using noSQL for a trading application that can have complex queries and reporting and high transaction rates, where not adhering to ACID properties could mean losing a lot of money.
+In many cases teams wont hand craft sql but rather delegate things to an ORM or ORM-alternative (or both), although an understanding of the underlying sql will help when looking into bugs or dealing with support or non-functional issues such as slow performance.

-In many cases teams wont hand craft sql but rather delegate things to an ORM, although an understanding of the underlying sql will help when looking into bugs or dealing with support or non-functional issues such as slow performance.
+The demo app has scope to be extended, and [Spring JPA](https://spring.io/guides/gs/accessing-data-jpa/) is worth a look, particularly since its based on the Java persistence API - a specification for accessing relational data and mapping to objects (i.e. an ORM).

 Thanks for reading!